 Sleep Related Eating Disorder (SRED)

-This sleep behavior is closely related to sleep walking.
+This behavior is closely related to sleep walking.
 In SRED, the person walks to the kitchen and eats food.
 In some cases, attempts can be make to cooks.
-Apparently, this is among the most dangerous sleep behavior especially if the person is diabetic or has allergies.
+Apparently, this is among the most dangerous behavior especially if the person is diabetic or has allergies.

 REM Sleep Behavior Disorder

-Most sleep behavior activity occurs in NREM stage of sleep.
+Most behaviors of sleep activity occurs in NREM stage of sleep.
 REM Sleep Behavior Disorder occurs in REM.
 Normally during sleep the muscles are paralyzed (muscle atonia) to avoid movements during sleep.
 In REM Sleep Behavior Disorder, there is not muscle atonia and therefore the person ends up acting out their dreams.
 This condition is more common in males who are above the age 50.
 REM Sleep Behavior Disorder can lead to injuries since most dream are violent or involve quick and abnormal movements like flying.